danopdev/SimpleSquare/README.md

 # SimpleSquare

-The initial idea was to fix a photo in a 4x5 image (suitable for Instagram).
+The initial idea was to fit a photo in a 4x5 image (suitable for Instagram).

 Now it support 4x5 ratio too, so the name is not perfect.

 You can change: